Smrati8/Research-Paper-on-Resilient-Tapestry-Overlay/README.md

 on incrementing giving us the number of hops required to reach from source node to the destination node.

 • At the end, when all nodes have hopped, we print the maximum number of hops.

+# What is the largest network you managed to deal with?

+Largest Network dealt with:
+numNodes: 20000
+numRequests: 1
+Maximum Hops: 6